Imoeka1/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-prints numbers one to nine
+functions that prints a diagonal line